mnguye95/personal-blog/src/posts/increase-conversions-auto-complete.md

 ```
 <br>

-Without this plugin, users would have to type out their full information.
-Not to mention if the state and postal code are not included, we'll need to follow up to clarify or clean the data, costing more time.
+With this plugin, we can ensure that state and postal code is included.
+Without it, we'll need to follow up to clarify or clean the data, costing time.

 Adding autocomplete benefits both parties, website and visitors, by reducing friction on both ends.